ibm-cloud-docs/monitoring/manage.md

 * The *default team*: You can set this team to be the team that any user that logs in to the web UI for the first time gets assigned by default.
 * The *default entrypoint*: You can specify the view in the web UI that opens every time a user logs in.
 Valid entrypoints are: *Explore* view, *Dashboards* view, *Events* view, *Alerts* view, and *Settings* view.
 * The scope: You can limit what data users can see.
 You can choose *Host* or *Container* to define the level of data that is visible.
 Then, you can add one or more conditions.
 If the scope is set to *Host*, users can see all host-level and container-level information.
 If the scope is set to *Container*, users can see only container-level information.
 * Permissions: You can enable or disable the following features: *Sysdig captures*, and *infrastructure events*.
 Capture files will only be visible to members of the team. **Note:** Captures include detailed information from every container on a host, regardless of the team’s scope.
-When infrastructure events is enabled, usres can view all custom infrastructure events from every user and Sysdig agent in the instance.
+When infrastructure events is enabled, users can view all custom infrastructure events from every user and Sysdig agent in the instance.

 By default, there is a **Monitor Operations** team that is predefined for each IBM Cloud Monitoring with Sysdig instance.
 * This team cannot be deleted.